ngneat/reactive-forms/README.md

 ## Control Errors

-Each `AbstractControl` takes a second generic which serves as the type of the errors:
+Each `AbstractControl` takes a second generic, which serves as the type of the errors:

 ```ts
 type MyErrors = { isEqual: false };